Core Faculty and Staff

 Research Associate, Center for Public Health Readiness and Communication

 Dr. Davis is a research associate at the CPHRC.
-She is also the director of the Maternal and Child Health (MCH) Program at the Dornsife School of Public Health.
+She is also the coordinator of the Maternal and Child Health (MCH) Program at the Dornsife School of Public Health.
 Dr. Davis serves as both a subject matter expert and liaison between CPHRC and the MCH programs.

 Research Assistant, Center for Public Health Readiness and Communication